Federal Interlocutor's Contribution Program: Terms and Conditions

 All eligible costs must be directly applicable to the purpose of the contribution agreement and must be incurred by the Recipient in the period described in the contribution agreement.

 The types of expenditures that are allowable will be specified in the contribution agreements.
 As these agreements will provide for different initiatives, the types of expenditures must be flexible.
-Eligible expenses may include, but are not limited to: salaries and benefits; professional and other services; honoraria; travel expenses similar to the current federal Travel Directive; administration; and office equipment rentals.
+Eligible expenses may include, but are not limited to: salaries and benefits; professional and other services; Honoraria; travel expenses similar to the current federal Travel Directive; administration; and office equipment rentals.

 Administration costs are allowable of up to a maximum of 15% of the direct costs of undertaking the agreed upon activities.

-6. Total Canadian Government Funding and Stacking Limits
+6. Total Canadian government funding and stacking limits

 The maximum level of Total Government Assistance (federal, provincial and municipal assistance for the same eligible expenditures) for this program will not exceed 100% of eligible expenditures.

-To ensure the federal policy position contained within The Government of Canada's Approach to Implementation of the Inherent Right and the Negotiation of Self-Government on provincial participation and cost-sharing is respected, federal funding provided under this component of the Program is contingent on provincial funding for a similar purpose being equal to, or greater than that provided by the Federal Interlocutor, with respect to the tripartite self-government negotiation processes and any related activities, such as enumeration of Métis and identification of Indian people off a land base and governance implementation.
+To ensure the federal policy position contained within The Government of Canada's Approach to Implementation of the Inherent Right and the Negotiation of Aboriginal Self-Government on provincial participation and cost-sharing is respected, federal funding provided under this component of the program is contingent on provincial funding for a similar purpose being equal to, or greater than that provided by the Federal Interlocutor, with respect to the tripartite self-government negotiation processes and any related activities, such as enumeration of Métis and identification of Indian people off a land base and governance implementation.

 This stacking limit(s) must be respected when assistance is provided.